Renewparty/renew-manifesto/policies/security.md

  Encourage house building and a more stable housing sector by:

-* Establishing a government owned ‘Crown Corporation’ (similar to those used in Canada) tasked with developing and delivering housing
+* Establishing a government owned ‘Crown Corporation’ (similar to those used in Canada[^crown-corporations]) tasked with developing and delivering housing
 * Increasing investment in communities near proposed developments where there have been significant increases in housing density

 ## Planning